 We may earn a fee if you buy via links in this post (at no extra cost to you).
 Learn More

-Cast iron bathtubs have been installed in homes since the late 19th century and they’re still extremely popular today due to their durability, ability to retain heat, resistance to chipping, and classic look.
-They require little maintenance, they’ll last forever, and they’re a great investment for any home.
+People have been installing cast iron bathtubs in their homes since the late 19th century, and they’re still prevalent today due to their durability, ability to retain heat, resistance to chipping, and classic look.
+They require little maintenance, they’ll last forever, and they’re an excellent investment for any home.